-- Realize that you are not responsible for their emotions, feelings, or actions about their interpretation of the circumstances surrounding your divorce.
+- Realize you are not responsible for their emotions, feelings, or actions about their interpretation of the circumstances surrounding your divorce.

-Other Reasons Friendships Dissolve and Why Sometimes It's For the Best
+Other Reasons Friendships Dissolve (And Why Sometimes It's for the Best)

-Some people also enjoy drama and may only pretend to care about or support you.
-They could be using your transparency for the sake of relaying information or gossip back to your ex, so be cautious about the details that you choose to share regarding your situation.
+Some people enjoy drama and may only pretend to care about or support you.
+They could be using your transparency for the sake of relaying information or gossip back to your ex, so be cautious about the details you choose to share regarding your situation.

 © 2018 Debra Roberts